yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 The ``~`` ingredient toggles filtering of events to those that are messages between two different network nodes, effectively limiting the set of events to network communication./ effectively limiting the set of events taking part in fingerprint calculation to network communication.
+**TODO** this affects the included default ingredients as well

 .. - when the ingredients contain ``~``, events are filtered even for the default ingredients.
    - so if the ingredients are NID, is that filtered?

-- if ``t`` is not in the ingredients, only D, then just the order of the packet datas matter
+.. - if ``t`` is not in the ingredients, only D, then just the order of the packet datas matter

-.. note:: When using only ``D`` as ingredient,
+.. .. note:: When using only ``D`` as ingredient,

-**V0** If ``t`` is not in the ingredients, only D, then only the order of the packets define the fingerprints
+.. **V0** If ``t`` is not in the ingredients, only D, then only the order of the packets define the fingerprints

-**V1** if the ingredients contain only D (and not t), the fingerprints are defined only by the order of the packets/sent in the network (and the data they contain), but not the timings/timing of the packets.
+.. **V1** if the ingredients contain only D (and not t), the fingerprints are defined only by the order of the packets/sent in the network (and the data they contain), but not the timings/timing of the packets.

-**V2** if the ingredients contain only D (and not t), the fingerprints are defined only by the order of the packets (and the data they contain), the timings are irrelevant.
+.. note:: If the ingredients contain only D (and not t), the fingerprints are defined/affected only by the order of the packets (and the data they contain), the timings are irrelevant.

-**V3** if the ingredients contain only D and not t, then just the order the packets define the fingerprints, the timings don't.
+.. **V3** if the ingredients contain only D and not t, then just the order the packets define the fingerprints, the timings don't.

-**V4** if the ingredients contain only D and not t, then just the order the packets matter (and their data) matter, the timings don't.
+.. **V4** if the ingredients contain only D and not t, then just the order the packets matter (and their data) matter, the timings don't.

-TODO its the same as the previous step
+**TODO** its the same as the previous step

-To filter the effects of new events, run fingerprints with NID ingredients:
+To filter the effects of new events, run fingerprints with NID~ ingredients:

-- Before making the change in the model, run the fingerprint with NID ingredients only
+- Before making the change in the model, run the fingerprint with NID~ ingredients only
 - Make the changes in the model
 - Run the fingerprint tests again